ceyhunozgun/serverlessHandsfreeAllergyChecker/README.md

 Patients can be added by saying 'add patient'.
 When adding a user, a patient name and allergen name is requested.
+For patient name, you can say 'tyler','tim', 'addy', 'adam','jack'.
+As allergen name, you can say 'aspirin', 'ibuprofen' or 'pennicilin'.
 The patient is saved after the picture of the patient is taken.

 ### Checking patients